Optimising cost vs accuracy of decentralised analytics in fog computing environments: Performance analysis

-In comparison with full decentralisation the gain obtainable using an intermediate solution, like the one identified by the model, ranges from $\%0$ to $52\%$ (apart from the solution connected to the bad model approximation already discussed).
-Overall, looking at Fig.~\ref{fig:gain_comp} we see that in this case the different regimes of computational cost do not affect significantly the gain obtainable at the different target accuracies.
-Precisely, for $\varepsilon\geq10^{-5}$ in the sub-linear case, working at the optimal operating point saves from $15\%$ to $52\%$ Eu while in the linear case the gains are between $15\%$ and $48\%$.
-In the case of super-linear computational costs, looking at the same accuracies, the gains are slightly less than in the sub-linear and linear cases (up to 39\%), although with the very same trend.
-The reason of such invariance is that all the computational cost functions (sub-super-linear) are very similar to each others for small values of $\gamma$, which is the regime where both full decentralisation and our approach work.
-Moreover, the plots provide also the intuition behind the convenience of using intermediate solutions in place of full decentralisation.
-The increasing trend of saving for higher accuracies is due the fact that the computational costs increases with the accuracy required, contributing more to the overall cost.
+In comparison with full decentralisation the gain obtainable by using the aggregation level provided by our model ranges from $0\%$ to $93.64\%$ (apart from the corner cases of low accuracy in the CovType dataset already discussed).
+Overall, looking at Table~\ref{tab:dec_gain} we see that the different regimes of computational cost follow the same decreasing trend observed in Table\ref{tab:centr_gain}, i.e., the highest accuracy the highest the gain.
+This is due the fact that the computational costs increases with the accuracy required, contributing more to the overall cost.
 Since full decentralisation is the configuration in which devices have the least quantity of local data, this configuration forces the algorithm to perform more communication rounds (and therefore also more local computation) which might be avoided with an intermediate level of data aggregation.
+Finally, note that using our model results in a gain also in the Gisette dataset where the model provides a poor approximation of the real optimal operating point.
+This shows that even in such case, our approach is significantly better that naive solutions such as full decentralisation or centralisation.